SEESolutions-it/DpdlEngine/README.md

 info@seesolutions.it

-We will propose an appropriate license plan tailored for your needs.
+We will propose an appropriate license plan tailored for your needs and budget.